 Reason 7: xTool Laserbox equips 3 auto-focus modes to ensure accuracy

-It seems that material recognition and thickness setting are the 2 basic elements for laser cutting machine to guarantee the accurate output. xTool Laserbox develops Visual Identification to broaden this to unofficial material.
+It seems that material recognition and thickness setting are the 2 basic elements for a laser cutting machines to guarantee accurate output. xTool Laserbox develops Visual Identification to broaden this to unofficial material.

-- xTool Laserbox will intelligently initiate Visual Identification rather than Thickness Setting once it detects you’re not using official material, then the laser head will emit a red light beam on the material surface, the high-definition ultra-wide lens finish the auto focusing process based on its recognition of the light spot size on the surface.
+- xTool Laserbox will intelligently initiate Visual Identification rather than Thickness Setting once it detects you’re not using official material.
+The laser head will emit a red light beam on the material surface, the high-definition ultra-wide lens finish the autofocusing process based on its recognition of the light spot size on the surface.

-- Glowforge will require you to manually measure the thickness of the uncertified material to make sure it can perform engraving and cutting properly.
+- Glowforge will require you to manually measure the thickness of the uncertified material to ensure it can perform engraving and cut properly.

-Reason 8: xTool Laserbox always makes clean cut
+Reason 8: xTool Laserbox always makes a clean cut

-Due to the different working mechanism, xTool Laserbox and Glowforge also have different outcomes.
+Due to the different working mechanisms, xTool Laserbox and Glowforge also have different outcomes.

-- While the fan adopted by Glowforge only deliver a small volume of air, which is not concentrated enough to protect the focus lens from contaminants.
-As a result, Glowforge always scorches the edges of consumables while working, exerting a bad influence on perception.
+- While the fan adopted by Glowforge only delivers a small volume of air, which is not concentrated enough to protect the focus lens from contaminants, as a result, Glowforge always scorches the edges of consumables while working, exerting a bad influence on perception.

 Regardless of those cool features, safety always comes first.
 Undoubtedly, there’s no let-up in the security performance against Glowforge.